Terms & Conditions for COPUK

 16. FORCE MAJEURE

-In the event either Party is prevented by Force Majeure from performing any of its obligations under the Purchase Order, that Party’s obligations shall be suspended during the period of such Force Majeure.
-Each Party shall bear its own costs due to the Force Majeure occurrence and no compensation shall be payable by Company for the period of Force Majeure.
+In the event either Party is prevented by Force Majeure from performing any of its obligations under the Purchase Order, that Party’s obligations will be suspended during the period of such Force Majeure.
+Each Party is to bear its own costs due to the Force Majeure occurrence and no remuneration or compensation will be payable by Company for the period of Force Majeure.
 The Party prevented from performing by Force Majeure shall notify the other as soon as possible of its inability to meet its obligations, specifying the cause of the Force Majeure and estimated extent to which the event or condition will impact performance, and shall notify the other Party when such impact ceases.
-If the Party claiming Force Majeure fails to give such notice within forty-eight (48) hours of the occurrence of the event or condition, that Party may not claim Force Majeure as a defence under the Purchase Order.
+If the Party claiming Force Majeure fails to give such notice within seventy-two (72) hours of the occurrence of the event or condition, that Party may not claim Force Majeure as a defence under the Purchase Order.
 The Party claiming a Force Majeure event or condition shall act diligently to remove or remedy such event or condition.
-When performance of the Purchase Order is halted by reason of Force Majeure, Company may terminate the Purchase Order immediately upon written notice to Contractor and Contractor shall only be entitled to compensation earned to time of notice plus any demobilization fee expressly provided for in the Purchase Order.
-For the avoidance of doubt, late delivery of services, purchased equipment, and/or rental equipment caused by Contractor Group or caused by inefficiency on the part of Contractor Group shall not constitute an event of Force Majeure.
+When performance of the Purchase Order is halted by reason of Force Majeure, Company may terminate the Purchase Order immediately upon written notice to Contractor and Contractor will only be entitled to remuneration earned to time of notice plus any demobilization charge expressly provided for in the Purchase Order.
+For the avoidance of doubt, late delivery of services, purchased equipment, and/or rental equipment caused by Contractor Group or caused by inefficiency on the part of Contractor Group does not constitute an event of Force Majeure.

 17. ASSIGNMENT AND SUBCONTRACTING